Outdoor Spring Cleaning Checklist – Getting Your Patio Furniture And Accessories Ready For Spring

 The Spring Clean

-Step 1: Pour a little bit of Borax and mild dish soap into a spray bottle filled with warm water.
+Step 1: Pour a bit of Borax and mild dish soap into a spray bottle filled with warm water.

 Umbrellas